tsahyt/yak/README.md

 Messages can be created using a polymorphic variadic function `build`, which serves as a general purpose constructor for all IRC message types.

+Fields of messages can be accessed either through pattern matching on the `Msg` constructor and the parameter list therein, or through lenses.
+A TH function is provided to generate lenses for newly defined message types.

 ## Predefined Messages

 The `Network.Yak.Client` module defines message types commonly used by IRC